tigerraj32/Cheetsheet-Collection/Swift.iOS/Match Geometry Effect.md

     }
 ```

-One thing to notice here in LoginInputView is, we have a computed property `flag` that actually plays the logic behind controlling the animation.
+One thing to notice here in LoginInputView is, we have a computed property `flag` that plays the logic behind controlling the animation.

 >  var flag:Bool {
         return editingMode || (value != "")
     }

-Further more it depends on two other `State` properties.
+Furthermore, it depends on two other `State` properties.

 - editingMode (let say A)
 - (value != "") (checking for some text in value)

-The above formula is made using `k-map` with two variable. 'k-map` make it really easy to handle multiple use case scenerio when there is two or mote than two variable.
+The above formula is made using `k-map` with two variable. 'k-map` make it easy to handle multiple use case scenario when there is two or more than two variable.

 |Variable A (EditinMode)|Variable B (value != "")|Expected Output C (animation)|
 |--|--|--|